HaakonSvane/MegaGolf/README.md

 ### Installing via Test Flight
 The project will be available for anyone to download using Test Flight.
-At the top of this document will be a invite code for testing.
+At the top of this document will be a invite link for testing.
 Installing the game using Test Flight requires the user to first install Test Flight from the App Store.
-Entering the provided public beta code is done on the main page of Test Flight by pressing Redeem and entering the code.
-Once this is done, the user will be taken to a beta page for the application where it will be possible to install the game to the local iPhone.
+Pressing the link using an iOS device (14.1 and upwards) takes you to a web page where you may choose to opt in for the beta build.
+Then, tap _View in TestFlight_ or _Start Testing_; or tap _Install_ or _Update_ for the app you want to test.
+The Test Flight page linked to from the invite link also provides more information on how to install.